berndfo/istio-mock/README.md

 [Download and install Istio](https://istio.io/docs/setup/kubernetes/download-release/).

-After extraction, change into the Istio base directory, then deploy Istio into your Kubernetes cluster:
+After extraction, change into the Istio base directory you just created, then deploy Istio into your Kubernetes cluster:

 ` cd install/kubernetes `